En-Be/bank-tech-test/APPROACH.md

     - Changed the constant to an instance variable
     - Changed the methods from class to instance
     - Created a new instance of Bank with @ on the last line, called @bank
-  - The earlier test was now redundant, so deleted it
+  - The earlier test became redundant, so deleted it
 - Tested in IRB:

   ```